rapushka/Entitas.Generic/README.md

 ## Waht is this?
+Based on [lightjiao/Entitas.Generic](https://github.com/lightjiao/Entitas.Generic) (as you can see for yourself. _.) with my preferences for working with Entitas

 Inspired by [Entitas.Generic](https://github.com/yosadchyi/Entitas.Generic), and I make API more simple.
 Work perfectly with Native Entitas VisualDebug

 > If you use Unity 2022.2 or more, Entitas VisualDebug may have BUG, see this: [sschmid/Entitas#1067 (comment)](https://github.com/sschmid/Entitas/issues/1067#issuecomment-1623734894)